krefting-it/APP-Installer-Easy/README.md

 ##Before you can Download the APK

-Before you can Install the APK, you Mist use a HTML Code snippet, use this:
+Before you can Install the APK, you Must use a HTML Code snippet, use this:

 ```html
 <a href=""><button>Download</button></a>